debugtheworldbot/chromegemini/README.md

 1. **Install Chrome Canary**: Ensure you have version 127.
 [Download Chrome Canary](https://google.com/chrome/canary/).
 2. **Enable Prompt API**: Open `chrome://flags/#prompt-api-for-gemini-nano`, set it to "Enabled".
 3. **Enable Optimization Guide**: Open `chrome://flags/#optimization-guide-on-device-model`, set it to "Enabled BypassPerfRequirement".
 Restart the browser.
+4. **Login to Google**: Make sure you are logged in to Chrome.
+For now, Incognito and Guest mode are not supported.
-4. **Download Model**: Go to `chrome://components/`, find "Optimization Guide On Device Model", ensure it’s fully downloaded.
+5. **Download Model**: Go to `chrome://components/`, find "Optimization Guide On Device Model", ensure it’s fully downloaded.
 If the version is "0.0.0.0", click "Check for update".
-5. **Troubleshoot**: If the "Optimization Guide On Device Model" is not displayed, disable the settings in steps 2 and 3, restart your browser and re-enable it.
+6. **Troubleshoot**: If the "Optimization Guide On Device Model" is not displayed, disable the settings in steps 2 and 3, restart your browser and re-enable it.
-6. **Verify Setup**: Open a webpage, press F12, and check `window.ai` in the console.
+7. **Verify Setup**: Open a webpage, press F12, and check `window.ai` in the console.

 **Test Code**: